Evo Sportster History

 Article by Mark Trotta

-In the 64-year history of the Harley-Davidson Sportster, there was really only one major design change.
+In the 65-year history of the Harley-Davidson Sportster, there was really only one major design change.
 That was the aluminum-head Evolution engine, commonly known as the Evo Sportster.

 The Ironhead Sportster, arguably the greatest-sounding V-twin motorcycle ever, enjoyed a 28-year production run.
-But consumers wanted more power and less maintenance.
+However, consumers wanted more power and less maintenance.
 The original Ironhead design was nearly at it's limit with horsepower.
 Of course, there were 70hp and even 80hp Ironheads running on the streets, but these were highly modified bikes that traded power for day-to-day reliability.

-The new motor was built on the same 45-degree V-twin, four-cam, air-cooled, pushrod engine platform as the first Sportster introduced in 1957.
-Along with reliable power, it was designed to give riders what the old Ironhead couldn't; reduced valve train noise, quicker and quieter gear shifts, and a smoother and lighter hand clutch pull.
+The Evo Sportster motor was built on the same 45-degree V-twin, four-cam, air-cooled, pushrod engine platform as the first Sportster introduced in 1957.
+Along with reliable power, it was designed to give riders what the old Ironhead couldn't, and that was reduced valve train noise, quicker and quieter gear shifts, and a smoother and lighter hand clutch pull.

 With a cylinder bore diameter of 76.2mm, the 883cc engine was the same size as the original Sportster, as well as it's predecessor, the 1954 Harley K-model.

-The 1100cc Sportster has the same stroke of the 883, with a larger bore of 85.1mm and was offered in 1986 and 1987 only.
-One notable difference between the two engines is their color.
-The 883 motor is plain gray, the 1100 and 1200 motors are painted.
+The 1100cc Sportster has the same stroke of the 883, with a larger bore of 85.1mm.
+One notable difference between the two engines is the case color.
+The 883 motor is plain gray, while the 1100 and soon to follow 1200 motors were black.

 Evo Sportster Top End